adeo/mozaic-design-system/src/pages/Foundations/MagicUnit/index.md

 <br>

-In the folowing exemple, we see a **grid in the background that is based on the magic unit**.
+In the folowing exemple, we see a **grid in the background based on the magic unit**.
 It is subdivised in halfs and quarters to give us more fine control for small elements that require it.
 We can see the red squares snaping to the magic unit grid.
 By **hovering the squares**, you can see how we used the magic unit and the conrresponding values in Px :